Windows Photo Gallery

 Windows Photo Gallery (formerly known as Windows Live Photo Gallery) is a discontinued image organizer, photo editor and photo sharing program.
 It is a part of Microsoft's Windows Essentials software suite.

+Key features included photo management with tagging and metadata support, basic photo editing capabilities, and integration with online services such as OneDrive, Flickr, and Facebook for easy sharing.

 The product has been unavailable for download since January 10, 2017, as the Windows Essentials line of products have been discontinued.